The department offers:

 There are regular opportunities to take part in outreach activities, public talks and departmental events.
 In addition to serving as Departmental Outreach and Engagement Coordinators and Directors of our LGBT and Black History Month programmes, students are given logistical and financial support in order to run their own conferences and organise a week-long research retreat.

 You will have two supervisors who are an active part of our established research staff.
+They will:

 - regularly read your work